-Hoffman’s big break came when he was thirty with The Graduate in 1967.
-For Sheen, his performance in Terrence Malick’s Badlands in 1973 could have done the same (he was thirty-three at the time), but it didn’t because it wasn’t anything close to the box office success The Graduatewas, serving as it did to catapult Hoffman to stardom.
-Another starring role came Sheen’s way when, in 1976, he replaced Harvey Keitel two weeks into the filming of Apocalypse Now.
+Hoffman's big break came when he was thirty with The Graduate in 1967.
+For Sheen, his performance in Terrence Malick's Badlands in 1973 could have done the same (he was thirty-three at the time), but it didn’t because it wasn’t anything close to the box office success The Graduate was, serving as it did to catapult Hoffman to stardom.
+Another starring role came Sheen's way when, in 1976, he replaced Harvey Keitel two weeks into the filming of Apocalypse Now.
 But by the time the lengthy and physically strenuous shoot (sixteen months with over two hundred hours filmed), was finished, the director Francis Coppola took another couple of years to edit, not releasing it until 1979.
 By then, Sheen was thirty-nine.

-During Apocalypse Now, the extraordinary difficulties of the working conditions in the northern Philippines, coupled with Sheen’s hard drinking, led to a heart attack.
-It was all kept quiet for insurance purposes, with Sheen's brother Joe flown in to serve as a body double.
-The whole episode felt like hitting bottom, and Sheen credits his wife, the former Janet Templeton, to whom he’s been married now for fifty-nine years, with getting him through things (he also double downed on devoting himself to his religion).
+During Apocalypse Now, the extraordinary difficulties of the working conditions in the northern Philippines, coupled with Sheen's hard drinking, led to a heart attack.
+It was all kept quiet for insurance purposes, with Sheen's brother Joe was flown out to stand in as a body double.
+The whole episode felt like hitting bottom, and Sheen credits his wife, the former Janet Templeton, to whom he's been married now for fifty-nine years, with getting him through things (he also double downed on devoting himself to his religion).
 One West Wing story that Sheen tells, illustrates how his Catholicism influences his personal and creative world.